4 young adults killed in Florida car crash

 - Woman arrested after video shows children traveling in pet kennels

 Blake Delapaz, 20, was also in the Impala.
-He was taken to UF Shands in critical condition.
+He was taken to a hospital in critical condition.

-Some of the victims were Sandalwood High School alumni, according to the Paxon School for Advanced Studies PTSA Facebook page.
+Dozens of people came to remember four people they loved at a vigil in Neptune Beach Sunday night.

+While Amanda Duguay said she knew everyone in the crash.
+She was closest to Isabella Garcia.

+Many gathered on the beach shared that same feeling, as tears fell on the shoulders of others, and friends and family tried to comfort one another during this difficult time.

+It’s a very tear-filled, emotional moment for everyone gathered on the beach right now.
+Candles have been lit for the 4 people who died in the crash. @ActionNewsJax pic.twitter.com/aNmH7RadFz— Courtney Cole (@CourtneyANJax) June 11, 2018

 It's not clear who was driving.
-FHP says none of the victims were wearing seat belts.
+Police say none of the victims were wearing seat belts.

+Those who came out on Sunday evening brought candles and flowers to represent everlasting life and love for their friends that they say they will always carry around in their hearts.

+“I know that each and every one of them is going to guide and protect us and watch out for us ... like we all loved them and they loved us … and we all know that,” Briones said.

 The 28-year-old driver of the Explorer, Aimee Williams of Trenton, Florida, was seriously hurt in the crash.